-Objective #1: Participate in various coordinating councils whose missions align with the needs of the populations of interest to the Board with the intent of strengthening coordination between providers in the delivery of services.
+Objective 3.1: Participate in various coordinating councils whose missions align with the needs of the populations of interest to the Board with the intent of strengthening coordination between providers in the delivery of services.
 (Collaboration/Coordination Objective)

-Objective #2: Explore at the Board level potential for collaboration on issues of mutual interest with the C-U Public Health District and the Champaign County Board of Health.
+Objective 3.2: Explore at the Board level potential for collaboration on issues of mutual interest with the C-U Public Health District and the Champaign County Board of Health.
 (Collaboration/Coordination Objective)

-Objective #3: Engage with CUPHD, United Way, Carle Foundation Hospital, and OSF in the collaborative planning process for the next Community Health Improvement Plan.
+Objective 3.3: Engage with CUPHD, United Way, Carle Foundation Hospital, and OSF in the collaborative planning process for the next Community Health Improvement Plan.
 (Collaboration/Coordination Objective)

-Objective #4: Increase awareness of community services and access to information on when, where, and how to apply for services.
+Objective 3.4: Increase awareness of community services and access to information on when, where, and how to apply for services, including through system navigators and expanded language access.
 (Collaboration/Coordination Objective)

-Objective #5: Explore feasibility of co-locating services in neighborhood community centers to reach underserved and underrepresented populations, including rural areas.
+Objective 3.5: Explore feasibility of co-locating services in neighborhood community centers to reach underinvested populations, including in rural areas.
 (Collaboration/Coordination Objective)